jef4490/jef4490.github.io/_posts/2017-03-20-all_about_upvotes.markdown

 ![](https://s14.postimg.org/6ff8qekb5/ezgif_3_7794e948af.gif)

-What I loved about this particular portion of the project was that I got the implementation of this feature through from concept to reality.
+What I loved about this particular portion of the project was that I got to see the implementation of this feature through from concept to reality.
 I thank my teammates for trusting me to make it work, and let me go down the rabbit hole of WebSockets to emerge the better for it.
 I hope that this may be helpful to somebody looking to use this system in their own application.
 And I hope to have many more coding experiences as engaging as this one proved to be.

 See this code in action at [KokoMusic](http://kokomusic.herokuapp.com). ([GitHub](https://github.com/depaolif/yelpify))